gauravacad/VSD-NGSPICE-WEEK/Part 5: Power-Supply and Device Variation Studies/readme.md

+# Objective Target
+- Vary supply voltage ( Vdd ) and re-plot VTCs to observe how switching threshold shifts
+- Modify transistor sizing (e.g. W/L of PMOS or NMOS) to simulate device variation, and observe affects on VTC, noise margins, delays

 # 📘  Introduction to CMOS Gain, Energy, and Delay Trade-offs

 - This section explores how **supply voltage, gain, and dynamic behavior** impact the performance of CMOS circuits.